-When you invest in your first property, it can be quite exciting to then think about how much money you can make by renting it out.
-Becoming a landlord can help you to gain a passive income without having to really do much.
+When you invest in your first property, it can be pretty exciting to think about how much money you can make by renting it out.
+Becoming a landlord can help you to gain a passive income without having to do much.

 Of course, there are some costs associated with being a landlord that you need to consider.
 Let’s look at some of those costs in more detail.